LucioFranco/PigLatinator/README.md

-rain
+PigLatinator
 ====

-<b>What is Rain?</b>
+<b>What is PigLatinator?</b>

-Rain is a small game I am developing for fun from TheChernoProject's game development tutorials.
+PigLatinator is a small program that will translate any valid US English phrase into pig latin.
+It is all developed in Java.
+This program was an assignment for AP Computer Science that I extended to add a GUI.

+<b>Where can I download this?</b>